yermaalexx/Departments-and-employees/README.md

 ##### Response:

-Status is 200 OK
+Status: 204 NO CONTENT

-Status is 400 Bad Request,  Response body: `{"message": "No department with this ID."}`
+Status: 404 NOT FOUND,  Response body: `{"message": "No department with this ID."}`
 ******
 - #### Get department
 ##### Request: `GET /departments/{departmentId}`